-Apple AirPort Extreme review
+Apple AirPort Extreme full review

 The AirPort Extreme has six internal antennae (Apple says it has put the antennae at the top, creating a higher platform for dispersing the signal), offering simultaneous dual-band wireless networks with support for all wireless bands.
 There’s a limited set of connectors at the rear, though – a single USB 2.0 port, three gigabit ethernet LAN ports and one ethernet port for a WAN connection.

 The router has been designed with ease of setup in mind, either via a Mac or an iPhone or iPad.
 Instead of the usual web-browser-based administration interface, a dedicated software application, AirPort Utility, is built into OS X.